 Brighten your day with sun crafts for kids.
 The projects are easy and fun for children of all ages.
 All you need are recycled materials, paper, glue, and a little sunshine.
 Well, you could make them on a rainy day if you wanted too.

-By doing our projects, your child will learn something about how different materials react to light.
+By doing the projects, your child will learn something about how different materials react to light.
 Light will shines through some materials, with other materials it will reflect light.

-We have two different sun catchers for your child to make.
+Here are two different sun catchers your child can make.
 Both use recycled materials.
 When you place the one made out of tissue paper you can see the design that you drew.